 What Dreams Mean To You

 Everyone dreams and our dreams can affect us strongly.
 Going through a process of dream interpreting can help you determine what aspect it represents in your life.
-If your dreams are disturbing you, if they’re contirbuting to another mental concern such as anxiety or post traumatic stress disorder, or if you are simply interested in deciphering what they mean, dream therapy may be a good option.
+If your dreams are disturbing you, if they’re contributing to another mental concern such as anxiety or post traumatic stress disorder, or if you are simply interested in deciphering the psychology of dreams, dream therapy may be a good option.

 Dreams And Sigmund Freud